jonday3/Chaser-Swarm/README.md

 ---
 - The walls range from x = -880 to 880 and y = -440 to 440, you may have to zoom out.

 - Functionality is described in the src folder.
+The followers take a moment to stabilize into following the Target path.
 Here is an image of a good working chain of 4 Chaser's.

 <img src='images/4_follow.JPG' width=100%>